dbmdz/berts/README.md

 # Changelog

-* 06.02.2020: Public release of German Europeana ConvBERT model.
+* 06.02.2020: Public release of German Europeana DistilBERT and ConvBERT models.
 * 16.11.2020: Public release of French Europeana BERT and ELECTRA models.
 * 15.11.2020: Public release of a German GPT-2 model.
 * 11.11.2020: Public release of Ukrainian ELECTRA model.